 Superior HealthPlan reserves the right to change this Notice.
 We reserve the right to make the revised or changed Notice effective for your PHI we already have as well as any of your PHI we receive in the future.
-Superior HealthPlan will promptly revise and distribute this Notice whenever there is a material change to the following:
+Superior will promptly revise and distribute this Notice whenever there is a material change to the following:

-- · The Uses and Disclosures - Your Rights
+- The Uses or Disclosures

+- Your rights

+- · Our legal duties

-- Our Legal Duties - Other privacy practices stated in the notice
+- Other privacy practices stated in the notice.